seerinteractive/FiveTranAPI/README.rst

 Usage
 =====

-The FiveTran API Client uses attributes to build file paths, similar to [Google's Discovery JSON API](https://developers.google.com/discovery/v1/using).
+The FiveTran API Client uses attributes to build file paths, similar to `Google's Discovery JSON API <https://developers.google.com/discovery/v1/using>`_.

 For example, if we wanted to get all groups, we would do the following: